Sedlec Ossuary – Prague’s Bone Church

-Just over an hour east of the Czech Republic’s capital city of Prague lies one of the more unusual memorials that you may ever encounter: a massive ossuary (a repository for bones) in the basement of a church.
-Tucked away behind a stuccoed brick wall in the heart of the farming village of Sedlec, the ossuary houses the bones of approximately 60,000 parishioners in the basement of a Roman Catholic church.
+Just over an hour east of the Czech Republic’s capital city of Prague lies one of the more unusual memorials that you may ever encounter: a massive ossuary (a repository for bones, or bone church) in the basement of a small Catholic cathedral.
+Tucked away behind a stuccoed brick wall in the heart of the Czech farming village of Sedlec, the ossuary houses the bones of approximately 60,000 parishioners in the basement of a Roman Catholic church.

 The story of how and why this place came to be starts nearly 1,000 years ago, when a local abbot was sent from the nearby Bohemian monastery to Jerusalem.
 Among the abbot’s duties was collecting soil from Golgotha (the site where Jesus was crucified) for use as a holy relic.
 The soil was brought back to the area, and upon the construction of the church in the 14th century, it was sprinkled upon the grounds to make it a holy place of burial.

 The monastery, church, and cemetery were all looted and burned during the Hussite wars of the 1420’s.
 Rebuilt during the latter part of the 15th century, it’s said that a blind monk began the work of stacking the bones within the ossuary in order to regain his vision.
 It was during the 16th and 17th century, however, that the work of stacking and storing the bones began to develop a more artistic flair, and by the start of the 18th century the majority of the work was completed.

 The monastery was abolished towards the end of the 18th century, and the abbey and local churches were bought up by the wealthy families in the area.
 The Schwarzenburg family purchased the bone church in the 1780’s and created a patronage to keep the site open and available to the public.